 Quick and easy search is one of the main tasks for a top-notch Digital Asset Management system.
-As a part of metadata, keywords allow labeling assets in a way relevant to one’s business needs and then using these tags for searching assets more effectively.
+Keywords let label assets in a way relevant to one’s business needs and then use these tags to find assets faster.

-This is why we hear the question about asset tagging more often than any other question in our product demos.
-And although there isn’t any big secret that will make your assets discoverable in seconds, we can give you a few tips on building a successful keywording strategy.
+This is why we hear the question about asset tagging more often than any other.
+While there is no secret to finding your assets in seconds, we can give you a few tips on building a successful keywording strategy.

 Use our set of best practices and start optimizing the keyword search from day one of adopting Pics.io DAM.